“Her story is one of the very saddest Hollywood has ever known in its history of many tragedies” – Louella Parsons, 1950

 Photo: Judy with Edgar Bergen and Effie Klinker (the other dummy in the act) and some newspaper clippings.

-June 21, 1945: These photos were taken of Judy, new husband Vincente Minnelli, and Judy’s pet poodle.
+June 21, 1945: These photos were taken of Judy, her new husband Vincente Minnelli, and Judy’s pet poodle, during a stopover at the Dearborn station in Chicago.
 The newlyweds were on their way to New York for their honeymoon.

 June 21, 1950: The fallout from Judy’s suicide attempt on June 19th continued.
 Once the shock of it was relatively over the talk turned to Judy’s future and whether she was washed up at the young age of 28.
 Note the very tacky image of a publicist showing how Judy cut her throat.